Ensono/amido.github.io/docs/infrastructure_code.md

 ### Security best practice recommendations

 #### Azure

 Terraform state - blob storage can be in a different subscription to your solution subscription - which is where your applications and their infra will live
 The terraform state subscription should be locked to normal users (developers).

-Users (AAD useres) should have only a read-only access to the solution subsciption dashboard.
+Users (AAD users) should have only a read-only access to the solution subscription dashboard.

 When initialising terraform's backend you will use the tf state subscription credentials and for the provider you will use the solution credentials - this will be an SPN account's (`client/tenant/subscription_id and client_secret)